fngroup/fnlib/README.md

 Parameter Name |type    | descriptions
 ------|--------|------------
-data| Any | The data want to return httpHeaders  | object | A key-value pairs that represent HTTP Headers.
+data| Any | The data want to return httpHeaders  | Object | A key-value pairs that represent HTTP Headers.

 For example, to return an html that's of type ```application/html```: